-SECTION 1 UW Health Quartz Medicare Advantage contacts (how to contact us, including how to reach your Quartz Champion Service Team)
+SECTION 1 Aurora Health Quartz Medicare Advantage contacts (how to contact us, including how to reach your Quartz Champion Service Team)

-How to contact our plan's Quartz Champion Service Team
+How to contact your Quartz Champion Service Team

-For assistance with claims, billing, or member card questions, please call or write to UW Health Quartz Medicare Advantage your Quartz Champion Service Team.
+For assistance with claims, billing, or member card questions, please call or write to Aurora Health Quartz Medicare Advantage your Quartz Champion Service Team.
 We will be happy to help you.

 Method Your Quartz Champion Service Team - Contact Information CALL 1(800) 394-5566 Calls to this number are free.
-A Quartz Champion is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
+Your Quartz Champion Service Team is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
 From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.
-If you are calling outside of our normal office hours, you can leave a confidential voicemail message and your call will be returned on the next business day.
-Your Quartz Champion Service Team also has free language interpreter services available for non-English speakers. ТТҮ For people who are deaf, hard of hearing or speech impaired please call TTY/TDD 711, 1(800) 877-8973.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
+Your Quartz Champion Service Team also has free language interpreter services available for non-English speakers. ТТҮ 711, 1(800) 877-8973 Calls to this number are free.
 Monday through Friday from 8:00 a.m. to 8:00 p.m.
 From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.
-FAX 1(608) 643-2564, Attention: Quartz Champion Team WRITE Quartz Medicare Advantage Attention: Quartz Champion Team 2650 Novation Pkwy Madison, WI 53713 customerservice@quartzbenefits.com WEBSITE QuartzBenefits.com/MedicareAdvantage
+FAX 1(608) 643-2564 Attention: Quartz Champion Service Team WRITE Quartz Medicare Advantage Attention: Quartz Champion Service Team 2650 Novation Pkwy Fitchburg, WI 53713 CustomerService@QuartzBenefits.com WEBSITE QuartzBenefits.com/MedicareAdvantage